pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 ### PHP & PHP FPM

+> **WARNING**:
+> if you are installing Pydio Cells on an Ubuntu Server (rather than Desktop), you have to enable the universe repository prior to launch the php installation, you can do so by doing the following:
+> ```sh
+> sudo add-apt-repository universe
+> ```

-To install php and its packages use following command:
+To install php and its packages, use following command:

 ```sh
 sudo apt install php php-fpm php-gd php-curl php-intl php-xml